henoktilahun/se_project_aroundtheus/README.md

 ### Overview

-This website is a responsive website displaying the travels of Jacques Cousteau around the U.S.
+This website is a responsive website displaying the travels of the user around the United States.
+They are able to edit their profile information.

 Tech Used:

 - Figma
 - HTML
 - CSS
+- JavaScript

 **Links**